bigfeng12/uhook/README.md

 4).
 TODO
 --------

-A. This version of uhook, can just support kernel function prototype like int func(void).
-I donot know how to deal with the function that has many argument and variable return type.
+A. This version of uhook, support kernel function with no more than 5 arguments,

-B. The user space applicantion: uhook, is just a test, so poor, cannot process complex command option, I am still working on it
+but the argument can only be vule, address is availiable.